Thai Airways International fleet: Airbus A380

 The airline ordered six Airbus A380-800s, which were delivered between 2012 and 2013.
-The aircraft were configured with 12 first-class seats, 60 business-class seats, and 435 economy-class seats, and operated on Thai Airways routes to Frankfurt, London Heathrow, Osaka Kansai, Paris Charles de Gaulle, and Tokyo Haneda.
+The aircraft were configured with 12 first-class seats, 60 business-class seats, and 435 economy-class seats, and operated on Thai Airways routes to Frankfurt, London Heathrow, Osaka Kansai, Paris Charles de Gaulle, and Tokyo Narita.

 The fleet was grounded in 2020 due to the COVID-19 pandemic and was initially expected to return to service in 2024.
 However, the plan to revive the aircraft was abandoned in 2022 due to high operating costs.
 All aircraft were stored at Bangkok Suvarnabhumi Airport and U-Tapao Airport and listed for sale on the Thai Aircraft Trading website.
 The entire fleet was sold in 2024 to an undisclosed customer.